liferay-mobile/liferay-analytics-android/README.markdown

 ### How to use ?

 #### Initialize the library
-You should initialize the lib passing your analytics key.
-If you don't initialize your library you will receive a runtime exception when you try to send a event, also you can't initialize your library twice.
+You should initialize the library providing your analytics key.
+If you don't initialize your library properly you will receive a runtime exception when you try to send an event, also you can't initialize your library twice.
+This will also happen if you try to initialize the library twice.

 Parameters:
 * context: Context (required)